 (+)-cis,trans-Nepetalactone is the primary psychoactive ingredient in catnip (Nepeta cataria).
-It was isolated in 1941 by S. M. McElvain and co-workers; and it was the first fully characterized methylcyclopentane monoterpenoid.
+It was isolated in 1941 by S. M. McElvain and co-workers at the University of Wisconsin (Madison).
+It was the first fully characterized methylcyclopentane monoterpenoid.
 In 2009, M. Christmann and coauthors used cis,trans-nepetalactone as the starting material to synthesize (+)-englerin A, a promising kidney cancer drug candidate.
 The synthesis confirmed the absolute configuration of natural englerin A.

 May 3, 2021